 - Blood tests

 - Ankle-brachial index—This test compares the blood pressure measurements in your arms and legs.
 These numbers should be very similar.
 If the numbers for your legs are much lower than those for your arms, this suggests a blockage in the arteries that carry blood through your legs.

-- Angiography—Dye is injected into your arteries and x-ray pictures of your legs are taken.
+- Angiography —Dye is injected into your arteries and x-ray pictures of your legs are taken.
 Because the dye will not be able to flow through areas narrowed or blocked by plaque, the specific location of blockages will be identified.
-Other types of minimally invasive angiography currently used also include CT angiography (CTA) and magnetic resonance angiography (MRA).
+Other types of minimally invasive angiography currently used also include CT angiography and MR angiography.